Zondax/fvm-as-sdk/README.md

 ---

-**The AssemblyScript SDK is the official SDK for writing FMV smart contracts using the AssemblyScript language.**
+**The AssemblyScript SDK is the official SDK for writing [FVM](https://fvm.filecoin.io/) smart contracts using the AssemblyScript language.**

 This project aims to build the best developer environment to allow you to do your best on what matters: the business logic of your project, what you really want to create on your smart contract.